 Hand-Picked Astonishments: Invisible Deck – Joshua Jay

-In this one he teaches the classic effect and basic handlings, but then dives into a couple more effects that you can do.
+In this one, he teaches the classic effect and basic handling but then dives into a couple more effects that you can do.
 Plus, he teaches his own touches and insights.

 Essentials in Magic – Invisible Deck – Daryl

 Daryl is probably the greatest magic teacher of all time.
 And he is so complete in his teachings, and is so good for beginners and even for advanced magicians as well.